 Some types of work attract reduced-rate VAT at in any case — upgrading insulation and extending a building that’s been empty for two years, for example.

-If you are building on or near the boundary of a neighbour, your extension will need to comply with the Party Wall Act (England & Wales) 1996.
+If you are building on or near the boundary of a neighbour, your extension will need to comply with the party wall act.
 If a party wall settlement is required, it will cost around £700 per neighbour; more if they use their own independent surveyors, which they're within their rights to do, and for which you foot the bill.

 You must notify your neighbours in writing about your extension plans eight weeks before you start.
 If you can get them to write back that they do not object or complete a party wall agreement waiver, you can avoid using a surveyor to arrange a party wall settlement and save on fees.